 But while Florida’s rate of issuing civil citations to juveniles went up 10 percentage points over last year’s study to 53 percent, only 4 percent of the state’s 67 counties earned an A or B grade, the research found.
 School districts fared better than counties, with 23 percent earning an A or B grade, they found..

-“Today, such common youth misbehavior can result in being arrested — handcuffs, riding in the backseat of a police car, fingerprints, being detained until making bail, and most harmful having a criminal misdemeanor record that will impact employment, housing, loans and postsecondary education for the rest of one s life.”
+“Today, such common youth misbehavior can result in being arrested – handcuffs, riding in the backseat of a police car, fingerprints, being detained until enlisting the help of friends, family, or an online bail bonds service in order to make bail, and most harmful having a criminal misdemeanor record that will impact employment, housing, loans and postsecondary education for the rest of one’s life.”

 The conclusions call for immediate policy shifts, the researchers said.